 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For fiscal year 2019, plan members were required to contribute 14% of their annual covered salary.
+For fiscal year 2021, plan members were required to contribute 14% of their annual covered salary.
 The Center was required to contribute 14%; the entire 14% was the portion used to fund pension obligations.
-The fiscal year 2019 contribution rates were equal to the statutory maximum rates.
+The fiscal year 2021 contribution rates were equal to the statutory maximum rates.

-The Center's contractually required contribution to STRS was \$2,734,571 for fiscal year 2019.
-Of this amount, \$404,033 is reported as due to other governments.
+The Center's contractually required contribution to STRS was \$3,401,538 for fiscal year 2021.
+Of this amount, \$531,266 is reported as a liability.